Search

 Slicing Cucumber

 1935 All-America Selections Winner!
 63 days.
 Cucumis sativus.
 Open Pollinated.
 Straight Eight Cucumber.
 The plant produces high yields of 8" long dark green cucumbers.
 One of the best slicing cucumbers on the market.
 It is an extremely dependable producing crop.
 If you had bad luck with other cucumber varieties last season, then this one this year.
-You will be giving them away to your family, neighbors, and friends there are so many.
+You will be giving them away to your family, neighbors, and friends, as there are so many.
 Grows best if grown on trellis or stakes.
+Also known as Straight 8 Cucumber.
 Excellent choice for home gardens and market growers.
-A 1938 heirloom variety named for its perfectly straight 8" long cucumber.
 United States Department of Agriculture, NSL 5764.
+A 1938 heirloom variety from the USA.
 Disease Resistant: CMV.

 Seeds Per Pound: 16,000